Maoist insurgency in Bangladesh: History

 The Purbo Banglar Communist Party was founded in 1968.
-During the Bangladesh Liberation War the group aligned itself with Pakistan and China against Bangladeshi nationalists and the Soviet Union.
+During the Bangladesh Liberation War the group organised their own group of freedom fighters and fought against Pakistan and the Mukti Bahini.

-The PBCP became involved in criminal activities in the 1990s in order to finance itself.
 In 1993 the PBCP started a war against the BCP for control over Khulna and for ideological differences (the BCP is exclusively Maoist while the PBCP had become a mixture of Maoism and Naxalism).
 In the 2000s the PBCP underwent several splits, the most important of which took place in 2003, forming the PBCP-J (Purbo Banglar Communist Party-Janajuddha, dedicated to socialist revolution) thus starting an internal conflict that has killed 18 people.
 In 2002, Gazi Kamrul, the founder of BCP, was detained from his residence during Operation Clean Heart on 23 August 2002.
 Since 2005 the PBCP has begun to extend its insurrection with terrorist attacks, clashing with the government and also with rival Islamist groups like the JMJB.
 In 2006, the PBCP-J also began to carry out attacks and clashed with the government.
 Between 2005 and 2006, 379 people died in the insurgency.
 After this period, the insurrection diminished in intensity from year to year with fewer incidents.